 Teacher(s)José Luis Moraga-González

-- Osborne, Martin J. and Ariel Rubinstein (1994): A Course in Game Theory.
-MIT Press.
-Available digitally from https://books.osborne.economics.utoronto.ca
+- Osborne, Martin J. and Ariel Rubinstein (1994): A Course in Game Theory, MIT Press.
+This book is available digitally from https://books.osborne.economics.utoronto.ca

 - Myerson, Roger B. (1991): Game Theory: Analysis of Conflict, Harvard University Press.

 - Fudenberg and Tirole (2001): Game Theory, Cambridge, MA, MIT Press.